 The federal Endangered Species Act ("ESA"), provides for the protection of endangered and threatened species.
 Pursuant to the ESA, if a species is listed as threatened or endangered, restrictions may be imposed on activities adversely affecting that species' habitat.
 Similar protections are offered to migratory birds under the Migratory Bird Treaty Act.
 We conduct operations on natural gas and oil leases in areas where certain species that are listed as threatened or endangered are known to exist and where other species that potentially could be listed as threatened or endangered under the ESA may exist.
 The U.S. Fish and Wildlife Service ("USFWS"), may designate critical habitat and suitable habitat areas that it believes are necessary for survival of a threatened or endangered species.
 A critical habitat or suitable habitat designation could result in further material restrictions to federal land use and may materially delay or prohibit access to protected areas for natural gas and oil development.
 Moreover, as a result of a settlement, the USFWS was required to make a determination as to whether more than 250 species classified as endangered or threatened should be listed under the ESA by the completion of the agency's 2017 fiscal year.
-For example, in April 2015, the USFWS listed the northern long-eared bat, whose habitat includes the areas in which we operate, as a threatened species under the ESA; however, on January 28, 2020, the U.S. District Court for the District of Columbia ordered the USFWS to reconsider its decision to list the northern long-eared bat as threatened instead of endangered, and in March 2021 the same court ordered USFWS to make a determination by December 2022 whether a listing as endangered is warranted.
+For example, in November 2022, the USFWS listed the northern long-eared bat, whose habitat includes the areas in which we operate, as an endangered species under the ESA, which will become effective on March 31, 2023.
 The designation of previously unprotected species as threatened or endangered, or redesignation of a threatened species as endangered, in areas where underlying property operations are conducted could cause us to incur increased costs arising from species protection measures or could result in limitations on our exploration and production activities that could have an adverse impact on our ability to develop and produce reserves.
 If we were to have a portion of our leases designated as critical or suitable habitat, it could adversely impact the value of our leases.

 Although we have not experienced any material adverse effect from compliance with environmental requirements, there is no assurance that this will continue.
-We did not have any material capital or other non-recurring expenditures in connection with complying with environmental laws or environmental remediation matters in 2021, nor do we anticipate that such expenditures will be material in 2022.
+We did not have any material capital or other non-recurring expenditures in connection with complying with environmental laws or environmental remediation matters in 2022, nor do we anticipate that such expenditures will be material in 2023.